redrocket-ctf/redrocket_blog/_posts/2018-02-04-Codegate-2018-Preliminary-RedVelvet.md

 print(sm.found[0].posix.dumps(0))
 ```
-After a few Minutes we got `What_You_Wanna_Be?:)_lc_la`, but this is not the correct password / flag.
-Sometimes there are more than one solution when dealing with constraint solvers.
-But I noticed that there is a md5sum check included in the binary, so I just wrote a Python script bruteforcing the last 6 characters as the rest looked pretty good.
+After a few minutes we got `What_You_Wanna_Be?:)_lc_la`, but this is not the correct password / flag.
+Sometimes there are multiple solutions when dealing with constraint solvers.
+In such a case one can modify the contraints to exclude the unwanted solution.
+But I noticed that there is a md5sum check included in the binary as well, so I just wrote a Python script bruteforcing the last 6 characters as the rest looked pretty good.
 This took too much time so i just decided to bruteforce the "lc" and "la" part, assuming the "_" to be correct.
 I immediately got the flag `What_You_Wanna_Be?:)_la_la`.